Put the WE in 2023 -- Donate to our Annual Fund!

 The Newly Diagnosed resources from Autism Speaks provides useful information.

 There are many materials out there that can help you adapt and adjust to your diagnosis.
 We encourage you to review a free guide from Autism Speaks called “Is it Autism and If So, What Next?
 A Guide for Adults”.
-It gives a comprehensive overview of how to tackle your diagnosis, as well as discussions about whether to disclose your diagnosis, your rights as a person with autism and how to accept your diagnosis and move forward with your life.
+It gives a comprehensive overview of how to tackle your diagnosis, as well as discussions about whether to disclose your diagnosis, your rights as an autistic person and how to accept your diagnosis and move forward with your life.

 The Milestones Helpdesk can assist you with finding resources and providers.
 You may also find one-on-one consultation sessions with a Milestones autism expert helpful for support and developing a plan.